Vicinity Vision Transformer: Our Method

 \subsection{Vicinity Attention}

 It has been verified that the softmax normalization is the root of the quadratic complexity of self-attention~\cite{lu2021soft}.
-In this section, we provide the details of our linear self-attention technique, vicinity attention for vision tasks.
+In this section, we provide the details of our linear self-attention technique, \ie, vicinity attention for vision tasks.
 The key insight is to replace the standard softmax operation by another similarity function, which (1) can be decomposed to simple kernel functions and (2) introduces a locality constraint that is beneficial in visual understanding.
 Inspired by \cite{zhen2022cosformer}, we adopt $\mathrm{ReLU}(\cdot)$ as the kernel function, and conduct a row-wise normalization to replace softmax.
 Our self-attention then can be reformulated as:

 where we can reorder the calculation so the complexity is reduced to linear with respect to the sequence length $N$.
-This $\mathrm{ReLU}$-based normalization method retains two important properties of standard self-attention: (1) it is always positive, avoiding aggregating negatively-correlated information.
+This $\mathrm{ReLU}$-based normalization method retains two important properties of softmax self-attention: (1) it is always positive, avoiding aggregating negatively-correlated information.
 (2) all the elements lie between $[0,1]$.

-\textbf{Enforcing 2D Locality Bias} The locality bias has been discussed in language tasks \cite{zhen2022cosformer,clark2019does,kovaleva2019revealing} with 1D sequence distance encoding.
-In vision transformers, the embedding sequence is flattened from a 2D mask, hence it is essential to consider token positions in 2D before flattening.
-To enforce the locality bias in linear transformers, we need a kernel function that can 1) put more weight on neighbouring patches and 2) can be decomposed with Eq.~\eqref{eq: decomp}.
+\textbf{Enforcing 2D Locality Bias} Locality bias has been discussed in language tasks \cite{zhen2022cosformer,clark2019does,kovaleva2019revealing} with 1D sequence distance encoding, but not considered by existing linear attention in vision.
+In vision transformers, the embedding sequence is flattened from a 2D mask, hence it is essential to consider token positions in 2D before being flattened.
+To enforce the locality bias in linear transformers, we need a kernel function that can 1) put more emphasis on 2D neighboring patches and 2) can be decomposed with Eq.~\eqref{eq: decomp}.

 Given two tokens $q_i$, $k_j$ from $Q$ and $K$ respectively, the positions of these two tokens on the 2D feature maps before flattening are: